-best film: The Third Man from Carol Reed has so many superior elements to praise: the Ferris wheel set piece, post-war Vienna as the film’s backdrop, it is written by freaking Graham Greene, you have the zither-based Anton Karas score, the spectacular chase in the sewers, the Welles cuckoo clock monologue, and one of cinema’s truly great endings.
+best film: The Third Man from Carol Reed has so many superior elements to praise: the Ferris wheel set piece, post-war Vienna as the film’s backdrop.
+On top of that it is written by freaking Graham Greene, it features the zither-based Anton Karas score, the spectacular chase in the sewers, the Welles cuckoo clock monologue, and one of cinema’s truly great endings.

 most underrated: White Heat from Raoul Walsh at #630 on the TSPDT consensus list irks me.
 It belongs solidly in the top 500 (I have it in the top 150)— I don’t know how some of the critics that are lower on it get past the blowout of an ending.

 most overrated: Kind Hearts and Coronets is clever and well-made—but clever and well-made probably doesn’t belong at #224 of all-time which is where it sits on the TSPDT list.